Siege of Port Hudson

 The effective command of Port Hudson’s garrison stood in contrast with the divided, and at times, dubious leadership of those Union forces charged with dislodging the bastion’s Confederate defenders.
 On the one extreme stood the successful and courageous veteran naval commander, Rear Adm.
 David Glasgow Farragut, who had boldly run Fort Jackson and Fort St. Philip to capture New Orleans.
 His army counterpart, Maj.
 Gen. Nathaniel P. Banks, was substantially less suited to the task of military command.
 A former congressman, Speaker of the US House of Representatives, and governor of Massachusetts, Banks was a gifted politician.
 He had also repeatedly demonstrated his ineffectiveness as a general during the first year of war in Virginia, however, and would continue to do so in Louisiana.
 Banks replaced Maj.
 Gen. Benjamin Butler in November of 1862 and arrived in New Orleans with orders to eliminate the Confederate threat at Port Hudson.

 The first indication that the partnership between Farragut and Banks was unworkable came on March 14, 1863.
 In a coordinated movement, Banks was to march more than 10,000 men to the outskirts of Port Hudson and make a diversionary attack so that a portion of Farragut’s Gulf Blockading Squadron might more easily pass the powerful Confederate batteries on the bluff.
-Unfortunately for Farragut’s sailors, Banks failed to attack at all, his green troops instead listening to the battle rage in the distance.
+Unfortunately for Farragut’s sailors, Banks failed to attack at all, his inexperienced troops instead listening to the battle rage in the distance.
 Only Farragut’s flag ship, the Hartford, and an escort managed to pass Port Hudson.
 Confederate gunners sank one ship, the Mississippi, and inflicted heavy damage on the rest of the squadron, forcing it to retreat downriver for repairs.

 Impressed with the Confederate works and overestimating his enemy’s numerical strength by a factor of three, Banks hesitated to attack Port Hudson in the wake of the March 14 action.
-Instead, the Union commander sought reinforcements from his superiors while recruiting and training a local force of black troops to help bridge what he believed to be his inferiority in numbers.
+Instead, the Union commander sought reinforcements from his superiors while recruiting and training a local force of Black troops to help bridge what he believed to be his inferiority in numbers.
 In reality, at no time during the campaign did Gardner have more than 7,000 men—and often he had far fewer—while Banks consistently enjoyed a force more than double the size of his enemies’.
 Banks’s delay also allowed Gardner to improve the defenses at Port Hudson and to gather food and ammunition into its works.
 The manpower-strapped Confederates were not, however, able to materially increase the number of defenders at the garrison.

 When Banks finally moved his army into position to attack on May 27, he faced a well-entrenched enemy.
 The Union force also labored under some significant and inescapable handicaps.
 Many of Banks’s men were ninety-day volunteers whose enlistments would expire at the end of August, and a high proportion of his force had not before seen combat.
 Exacerbating this problem was a set of ineffective regimental commanders who would prove unreliable in the coming action.
 The daylong assault went poorly from the beginning.
 A coordinated advance instead proceeded in piecemeal fashion, and Union soldiers foundered over the difficult terrain.
 Nightfall found scores of dead and dying northern men laying about the approaches to Port Hudson.
 During the disastrous attack, Banks had taken 1,995 casualties, including almost 300 fatalities.
 Gardner’s total casualties numbered 235.

-Probably the most significant outcome of the May 27 assault was that it was the first time that black troops had been used in a meaningful, front-line combat situation.
+Probably the most significant outcome of the May 27 assault was that it was the first time that Black troops had been used in a meaningful, front-line combat situation.
 The First and Third Louisiana Native Guards led a late afternoon attack against the extreme Confederate left, a sector characterized by particularly difficult terrain.
-Like most green fighting units of citizen soldiers during the conflict, the Native Guards could not expect to accomplish much against a well-entrenched and battle-hardened enemy, but their conduct convinced most observers that black troops could fight and die just as well as their white compatriots.
-Widely publicized by the advocates of black recruits, the deeds of the Native Guards did much to ensure that eventually 180,000 men of color would serve in the Union army and 20,000 in the Union navy.
+Like most inexperienced fighting units of citizen soldiers during the conflict, the Native Guards could not expect to accomplish much against a well-entrenched and battle-hardened enemy, but their conduct convinced most observers that Black troops could fight and die just as well as their white compatriots.
+Widely publicized by the advocates of Black recruits, the deeds of the Native Guards did much to ensure that eventually 180,000 men of color would serve in the Union army and 20,000 in the Union navy.

 The bloody repulse sapped morale in Banks’s army and inspired the general to commit to a siege of Port Hudson instead of continuing further attempts at taking the position through frontal assault.
 By June 1, Union engineers began building breastworks and fortifications, digging sap trenches, and positioning artillery for long-term bombardments.
 Several miles downriver, Union mortar boats kept up a constant barrage.
 In the course of the following weeks, Union soldiers and Confederate soldiers and civilians suffered alike.
 Union troops were poorly provisioned and housed, having come to Port Hudson unprepared for the long stay in the intense heat.
 Inside Port Hudson, the Confederates found their food reserves dwindling with every passing day.
 Reduced to eating mules, cats, rats, and marginally nutritious grains, disease and fatigue grew prevalent in the ranks.
 Such conditions led to waning morale in both armies, but more severely in the Union trenches where the ninety-day men’s enlistments would soon expire.
 Many of these green recruits began shirking dangerous duty.